vishalvijay/Aviasales-Android-SDK/README.md

-If you are planning to use standalone Aviasales SDK, you can add it like this  :
+If you want to use complete Aviasales SDK Template, you can add it like this  :

 ```gradle
 repositories {